rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 ### Compilation bloopers

 We already saw "correct" programs that should have compiled but did not (e.g. `curry(_())`, `body3` example) and we will see more in the future notes.
-Our `body4` example compiled but was clearly wrong.
+Our `body4` example compiled but it was a bug.
-This note shows other, less contrived, examples that compile but clearly should not.
+This note shows other, less contrived, examples that compile and are clearly bugs.

 All of these type check: